NYC Nitric Oxide Test (FeNO Test) for Asthma

 - Accurately predicts the likelihood of anti-inflammatory/steroid treatment responsiveness

 - Allows a doctor to monitor asthmatic inflammation and adjust therapy for patients with diagnosed asthma

 What can I expect after undergoing FeNO testing for asthma?

 After undergoing nitric oxide monitoring, Dr. Bowen will be able to interpret the data provided by your FeNO test and make an accurate diagnosis and treatment decision.
 Alternatively, if asthma has already been diagnosed, Dr. Bowen will be able to use the test results to make adjustments to your existing asthma treatment.

-If you’ve already been diagnosed with asthma or are suffering from symptoms that may be caused by asthma, contact our office to schedule an appointment with Dr. Bowen and find out whether you are a good candidate for nitric oxide monitoring.
+If you’ve already been diagnosed with asthma or are suffering from symptoms that may be caused by asthma, call 212.480.4062 or click here to schedule an appointment with top NYC pulmonologist Dr. Marc Bowen and find out whether you are a good candidate for nitric oxide monitoring.